ofZach/ofDocs/chapter2.md

 ### Include & search paths

 Another important issue about ```#includes``` is that search paths are really important.
-And there is a big difference between using:
+And there is a big difference between using ```"something.h"``` than ```<something.h>```.

-***MORE!***
+The first way it's for header files local to your project.

 	#include "local_file.h"
-    // means that is a local header file
-    // ( so it's in this project only )
-    // and we are adding it

-VS.

-	#include <system_file.h>
-	// means it's a system file
-    // so it's part of the system SDK more often seen
-    // on linux because it looks to the /usr/include

-The errors you can get here are things like…
+So it's up to your IDE to search for them.
+You will notice that each different IDE have different way of adding folders and files to the scope of the project.

+The second way it's for libraries installed and managed by the Operating System.
+On Linux OS it's search for headers located on your ```/use/include``` directory.
+And on MacOS could call for other frameworks and SDKs.

+Any way errors on the search path are easy to detect but hard to understand.
+Usually appears with something like:

 	Cant find "ofMain.h"

-***ADD ERROR EXAMPLE***
-( what do you do if you get this error? )
+In case of receiving this error try to locate the files on your computer and check if it's used on the right way and/or that file is in the scope of the project.
+That means to check your IDE if it's added.

 <br />